Jérémy Mellot

-Jérémy Mellot (born 28 March 1994) is a French professional footballer who plays as a right back for Spanish club CD Tenerife.
+Jérémy Mellot (born 28 March 1994) is a French professional footballer who plays as a right back for Spanish club CD Castellón.

 Club career

 In June 2019, Mellot signed with En Avant de Guingamp after being named full-back of the season for Rodez AF.
 He made his professional debut with Guingamp in a 3–3 Ligue 2 tie with Grenoble Foot 38 on 26 July 2019, scoring the opening goal on his debut.

 On 27 June 2021, Mellot moved abroad and signed a two-year deal with Segunda División side CD Tenerife.
+On 6 July 2025, after suffering relegation, he moved to fellow second division side CD Castellón on a two-year contract.